-- 1. Wetland Funding Arrangement & Maintenance and Management Responsibility - 1.1 As mentioned in Wetland Restoration Proposal (WRA), subject to the Town Planning Board (TPB) / relevant Government Department's agreement or further refinement, the Applicant has proposed the following approach for the long-term funding arrangement in the following. - a.
-To set up an endowment fund which would be specifically managed by an Investment Bank to provide a long-term source of funding to cover all of costs required for maintaining the WRA in accordance with all of the approval requirements to be placed on the Applicant. - b.
-The Applicant would set up the independent fund to own, to manage, and to operate the proposed WRA.
-The individual owners of the residential portion would not be liable to manage and to maintain the WRA in future. - c.
-Regarding the funding arrangement, the Applicant would propose to allocate an amount of approx. \$3M per annum to sustain the long-term operation of the proposed WRA.
+1. Wetland Funding Arrangement & Maintenance and Management Responsibility

+- 1.1 As mentioned in Wetland Restoration Proposal (WRA), subject to the Town Planning Board (TPB) / relevant Government Department's agreement or further refinement, the Application has proposed the following approach for the long-term funding arrangement in the following. - a.
+The Applicant would set up an independent endowment fund to own, to manage, and to operate the proposed WRA.
+The endowment fund shall be specifically managed by an Investment Bank to provide a long term source of funding.
+The individual owners of the residential portion would not be liable to manage and to maintain the WRA in future. - b.
+Regarding the funding arrangement for the proposed endowment fund, the Applicant would propose to allocate an amount of approx. \$3M per annum to the fund to sustain the long-term operation of the proposed WRA.
 The amount is anticipated to cover the employment of wetland management team as well as implementation of maintenance and monitoring measures as mentioned in section 6 and 7 of Wetland Restoration Proposal.
-The estimated annual recurrent costs for maintenance and monitoring items that would require are illustrated in Section 2 of this Annex for reference and the applicant is anticipated to provide further update on detailed estimated annual recurrent costs and revise the allocation of funding per annum to sustain the long-term operation of the proposed WRA. - d.
+The estimated annual recurrent costs for maintenance and monitoring items that would require are illustrated in Section 2 of this Annex for reference and the applicant is anticipated to update the detailed estimated annual recurrent costs and revise the allocation of funding per annum to sustain the long-term operation of the proposed WRA. - c.
 Regarding the practical funding mechanism, we would target to source and lobby with Investment Banks after the approval from the TPB as well as subsequent approval from EPD on Environmental Permit, plan approval from Buildings Department and Lease modification / Land Exchange from Lands Department in order to secure the commercial details upon confirmation of development approaches.
 In line of above, the applicant targets to approach Investment Banks by approx. 1 year after the approval of TPB, subject to the procedures of subsequent approval from other Government Departments.

 1.2 To ensure the long-term maintenance and management responsibility of Wetland and sustainability of funding, the applicant is anticipated to undertake the liability by provision of undertaking letter registered in land registry to be responsible for the creation, enhancement, and management of wetland area during construction phase and undertake to take sole responsibility for management in the long term with sole responsibility on funding arrangement, or until a successor can be found to the satisfaction of government department or its agents.
-The applicant is expected to undertake the responsibility on the further financial and legal arrangement of successor on maintenance & management responsibility of Wetland upon satisfaction of government department.
-The applicant would also commit that "the implementation of detail maintenance and management plans of wetland area to satisfaction of government departments" could be addressed as an approval condition of planning application to ensure the implementation of proposals."
+The applicant is expected to undertake the responsibility on the further financial and legal arrangement of successor on maintenance & management responsibility of Wetland upon satisfaction of government department department.
+The applicant would also commit that "the implementation of detail maintenance and management plans of wetland area to satisfaction of government departments" could be addressed as an approval condition of planning application to ensure the implementation of proposals.